 To unclog a bathtub, the same basic steps apply as when unclogging sinks.
 However, depending on the type of bathtub you have, a trip-lever tub stopper might be connected to the overflow plate.
 If so, remove the screws from the overflow plate and pull it out to access the drain.

 With the stopper out, scoop out any visible hair or soap scum from the drain.
 A plastic auger or straightened coat hanger can make a good tool to hook and remove obstructions.

 If the clog remains, seal the overflow with a towel or rag, then plunge the drain with a cup-style plunger.

-If there is no change, move on to a plumbing snake.
-A plumbing snake is basically a flexible steel cable that worms its way through the drain pipe and forces its way through clogs.
-In the case of a tub drain, inserting the plumbing snake into the overflow opening provides a better angle to the trap beneath the drain.
+If there is still no change, move on to a plumbing snake.
+A plumbing snake is basically a flexible steel cable that worms its way through the drainpipe and forces its way through clogs.
+In the case of a tub, inserting the plumbing snake into the overflow opening provides a better angle to the trap beneath the drain.
 You should snake both the overflow and the drain opening to make sure all pipes are clear.

 Push the snake into the pipe until you hit the obstruction, then try to hook the clog by twisting the snake’s handle.
 When the clog is hooked, push the snake back and forth until the obstruction breaks up.
 Then flush the pipe with water.
 Plumbing snakes are available in different sizes, but the thinner augers are best for bending around corners.

 Due to the nature of a kitchen, snaking out a kitchen sink might not be necessary.
 Kitchen sinks are less susceptible to hair clogs and more susceptible to built-up fat and grease from food.
 For this reason, you might want to pour boiling water into a clogged kitchen drain to see if that melts the problem away.